 • Growth Potential: Market expansion, new products, and strategic opportunities.

-• How to Create It: Use tools like Vertica CRM for automation or services like Deal Memo for tailored, professional writing.
+• How to Create It: Use services like Deal Memo for tailored, professional CIMs.

 How to Create a Powerful CIM: Step 7 in Selling Your Business